StasiS-web/travel-blog/client/README.md

 # Travel Blog

 ## :art: Project Introduction
 This project is a travel blog that is an React App for traveler.
-Destination are separated by continents, also you can find some travel tips and travel gear.
-The travel gears are product recommendations for travelers.
+Destination are separated by continents.

 ## Functionality
 ### Navigation